okta/okta-mobile-swift/Samples/Shared/README.md

 Any other keys and values that you add to the plist are passed to the `additionalParameters` argument of the initializer.

-> **NOTE:** This file is referenced from the various sample applications included in the OktaMobileSDK workspace, and may be edited directly within the sample projects.
+> **NOTE:** You can edit this file in any of the sample app projects.
+Editing the file in one sample changes it for all samples.

 ## TestConfiguration File